 These guys started competing in non-drafting and distance races very early in their careers and all went on to continue producing great results into their 30s.

 Nor are they just second-hand anecdotes.
-I've seen it first-hand within my own squad for the last two decades.
+I've seen it first-hand within my own squad for the last three decades.
 Ben Bright won his first pro race at 15, and his first 70.3 distance Australian Championship at 16.
 He defended it for the next 2 years and a decade later he was competing at the Olympics.
-Reinaldo Colucci of Brazil was top 10 in IM Brazil and second at Embrunman as a 17-year-old.
+Reinaldo Colucci of Brazil was top 10 in IM Brazil as an 18 year old, also finishing 6th and 2nd at Embrunman in the next 2 years.
 They tried to stop him competing because 'You will cook him for sure.
 He'll never race ITU again.'
-Over the last 10 years, he represented Brazil at 3 Olympics and has won the Pan American title over a drafting ITU short course.
+Over the last 10 years, he represented Brazil at 2 Olympics and has won the Pan American title over a drafting ITU short course.

 So, my advice to the up and coming coach is this:

 Don't be fooled by the myth that longer races, where your athletes learn to handle a bit of pain, condemn them to a short career.
 The great ones were all racing long as youngsters and doing a great job.
 The athletes who typically burn out early are the protected, speedy ones.
 Very few of these guys going around after 30.
 Not having an early stamina base will do that to you.